Studzic/Profile-Css/README.md

-# <a href=>💥Welcome to my profile!💥</a>
+# <a href="https://studzic.github.io/Profile-css/">💥Welcome to my profile!💥</a>
-This is my project for css I used the outline from git labs and made slight changes to abide by the acceptance criteria.
+This is my current profile page, I have added my most recent project, Screen Genius to the cite!